 What a fine mountain duo and a perfect way of spending the day.
 The approaches are steep and, unless taking the long walk in from the north (Northern Howgills walk), unavoidable.
 However the compensations are many.
 The views in particularly are wonderful, starting with the approach climb of Yarlside looking in to Cautley Spout and surrounding cliffs.
 There is also a wide ranging views on the summit.
 In particular the summit offers a great perspective looking over Wild Boar Fell and Baugh Fell and their complicated topography.

-The Howgills are also laid out perfectly from the splendid summit plateau (Randygill Top is to the north, not marked on the map below) and it is a just reward for the steep climb.
-The domed summit area is small, grassy and dropping steeply in all directions…my favourite type of summit.
+The Howgills are also laid out perfectly from the splendid summit plateaus of both Yarlside and Randygill Top (and in fact Kensgriff sandwiched between them) making it is a just reward for the steep climb.
+The domed summit areas are both small, grassy and dropping steeply in all directions…my favourite type of summit.
 The views are complemented by the lovely turf that adorn not just the summit but the surroundings too.
 It makes the walking so much easier and pleasant.
 No peat hags here!

 Yarlside and Randygill Top are two of the Dales 30 Mountains